StevenZack/naif/README.md

 </html>
 ```
  5. Put index.html file into the html root directory:<b>Naif/app/src/main/assets/dir/</b> (if index.html exists,it's a demo file ,overwrite it)<br>
  6. Done !
-Now you can build & run this project.<br>
+Simple as hell ,now you can build & run this project.<br>
 ***

 ## How it works?